haimbilia/BuyHub/readme.txt

     => 064909 - Notice appears in the variants and options section when admin tries to edit the product details in the master product request
     => 064928 - Sub-admin shipping and pickup module won't disapear permission if permission restricted.
     => 064920 - Sub-admin didn't logout if permission revoke.
+    => 064927 - Go to top button on the payment success page also appears in the invoice print

 UAT points: